sookinoby/mxnet-ccn-samples/README.md

 1. First, get [Anaconda](https://www.continuum.io/downloads), a package manager.
 Helps to install dependent python libraries with ease.
 2. Next, get the OpenCV-python library.
 This is a powerful computer vision library.
 We will use this to process our image.
 To install OpenCV inside anaconda environment, use 'pip install opencv-python'.
 You can also build from source.
 (Note: conda install opencv3.0 does not work.)
 3. Next, get the [scikit learn](http://scikit-learn.org/stable/install.html) library.
 A general purpose scientific computing library.
 We will use this preprocess our data.
 You can install with 'conda install scikit-learn'
-4 Next, get the Jupyter notebook.
-To install jupyter inside anaconda environment use 'conda install jupyter notebook' 5 Next, get [MXNet](http://mxnet.io/get_started/install.html), a open source deep learning library, the whole point of this tutorial
+4. Next, get the Jupyter notebook.
+To install jupyter inside anaconda environment use 'conda install jupyter notebook'
+5. Next, get [MXNet](http://mxnet.io/get_started/install.html), a open source deep learning library, the whole point of this tutorial

-Here's are the commands you need to type inside the anaconda environment (after activation of the environment) 1.conda install pip
+Here's are the commands you need to type inside the anaconda environment (after activation of the environment)
+1. conda install pip
-2.pip install opencv-python
+2. pip install opencv-python
-3.conda install scikit-learn
+3. conda install scikit-learn
-4.conda install jupyter notebook
+4. conda install jupyter notebook

 Next you can install mxnet [MXNet](http://mxnet.io/get_started/install.html). 'conda install pip' is important and should be the first command inside the environment.
 This can save you from lot of problems.